Find Trade Colleges

 There are 4,704 students at Iowa Central Community College in total, 2,341 are full-time undergraduates.
 The school has a student-to-faculty ratio of 17 to 1.

-Roughly 54% of students at Iowa Central Community College take out loans to pay for college.
-The average amount of student loans is $5,372 a year.
-Students should know that the student default rate at this school is 16.6% which is higher than the national average of 10.8%.
+67% of Iowa Central Community College students take out loans to afford college costs.
+The typical student loan amount is $5,164 a year.
+The school reports a student loan default rate of 7.4% which is much lower than the average rate of 10.8%!

 Public Public vs. Private